 When you use images such as CentOS and Busybox images that are provided by Elastic Container Instance to create an instance, you must set a startup command.
 Otherwise, the instance may remain in the Starting state.
 This topic describes how to use a CentOS image that is provided by Elastic Container Instance to create an elastic container instance.

 The following requirements are met:

 Elastic Container Instance and Resource Access Management (RAM) are activated.
-The required RAM roles are authorized.
+The required permissions are granted to relevant RAM roles.

 A virtual private cloud (VPC) and vSwitches are created in the region where you want to create an elastic container instance.